Drunken Angel: Pre-production and production

 Pre-production began in November 1947.
 Toshiro Mifune was cast after Kurosawa saw his performances in Snow Trail (1947) and Kajirō Yamamoto's These Foolish Times (1947).
-Kurosawa had seen Mifune's audition to work at the Toho company in 1946 and had directly intervened in the hiring process in order to secure Mifune a position; the jury had wrongly interpreted the actor's wild behaviour during the audition as disrespect.
-Drunken Angel became the first of their 16 collaborations.
+Kurosawa had seen Mifune's audition to work at the Toho company in 1946 and had directly intervened in the hiring process in order to secure Mifune a position; the panel had wrongly interpreted the actor's wild behaviour during the audition as disrespect.
+Drunken Angel became the first of their sixteen collaborations.
 This was also the first film where Kurosawa worked with Yoshiro Muraki.
 The film was built around a pre-existing set, used in These Foolish Times.
 This set was of a shopping street with a black market, which Kurosawa credits for the origin of his interest in dissecting the character of yakuza gang members.

 The film was produced by Toho and shot in black-and-white.
 Filming began in November 1947.
 During the course of production, Kurosawa faced a number of personal and professional problems.
 Toho executives pressured Kurosawa to finish production quickly, anxious to see more films in cinemas before any more potential strikes, and actress Keiko Orihara became ill shortly into production—she was replaced by Chieko Nakakita in January 1948.
 Additionally, in February, Kurosawa's father Isamu died at the age of 83.
-Kurosawa felt too pressured to be able to return to Akita Prefecture during the final weeks of shooting to be with his father.
+Kurosawa was under pressure to complete the film during the final weeks of shooting, and was unable to return to Akita Prefecture to be with his father.

 Takashi Shimura loosely based his character of the doctor on the performance of Thomas Mitchell in Stagecoach (1939).
 Despite Shimura's role as the protagonist, Kurosawa later expressed difficulty in being able to contain Mifune's performance as the gangster so that he did not dominate the film with his screen presence.
 Kurosawa also praised the acting of Reizaburo Yamamoto, although he described being too afraid to approach him for some time due to his "frightening eyes".
 Filming ended on March 10, 1948.
-A 150-minute cut of the film was made but never released; all existing negatives and prints are of the 98 minute cut.
+A 150-minute cut of Drunken Angel was made but never released; the film's negatives and remaining prints are of the 98-minute cut.